Stanford Fleet Street Singers: Group identity

 In a 2010 interview, music director Julian Kusnadi said, "We're not very concerned about being typical!"
 That perspective has run in the group for decades: "This is not something that singing groups normally do," said singer Rob Morris when interviewed about a Star Wars-themed computer-animated short film the group made in 1997, at a cost of 1,000 hours and $2,500.
 In 2010, The Stanford Daily described Fleet Street as "characterized by its creativity and off-the-wall silliness".
 In 2011, The Daily reported on Fleet Street's May show, calling it, "filled with the silly, goofball antics the tuxedoed singers are known for."

 Fleet Street is a student-led organization; the group's music director, business manager, and singers are always Stanford students.
 The group consists of a rotating set of 12–16 members, with new members selected each September through two rounds of auditions.
 At auditions, students are asked to bring a joke, and are assessed on how well they blend with the group vocally.

 Fleet Street wears a uniform of black tuxedo vests and red bowties, a staple of the group since its founding.
 Penguins also feature heavily in the group's visual identity, appearing on the covers of eight of their eleven albums.
 The name "Fleet Street" is a reference to the musical Sweeney Todd: The Demon Barber of Fleet Street, itself a nod to the group's musical roots in barbershop music.

+As of 2022, Fleet Street became a co-ed group.